OUTONOMIA is our real, modern, off-grid house with on-grid comfort.

-Our unique story is here to support both off-grid realists and dreamers across the U.S., Canada, the Americas, Australia, New Zealand, Europe, Africa, Asia and beyond.
-Learn from the pros, cons, and real-life lessons we gained while designing, building, and living in the modern off-grid home we call OUTONOMIA.
+Our unique story is here to support both off grid realists and dreamers across the U.S., Canada, the Americas, Australia, New Zealand, Europe, Africa, Asia and beyond.
+Learn from the pros, cons, and real-life lessons we gained while designing, building, and living in the modern off grid home we call OUTONOMIA.

 In short: We built OUTONOMIA in a secluded location with no connection to public utility networks, set in a temperate continental climate zone (exact location here).
 Despite experiencing harsh, snowy winters and mild summers, the house generates 100% of its electricity from the sun and stores it in batteries and a thermal water tank.
-While we do own a backup generator, our energy system was carefully designed to operate year-round without needing to use it — all while maintaining virtually the same level of comfort as an on-grid household.
-The good news?
-You can do it too.
+While we do own a backup generator, our energy system was carefully designed to operate year-round without needing to use it — all while maintaining virtually the same level of comfort as an on grid household.

 Moreover, OUTONOMIA collects and purifies as much rainwater as possible, which is then used for flushing, showering, laundry, and many other everyday needs.
 In contrast, the precious drinking water from our well is consumed sparingly and with care.
-All used water is then cleaned and fully purified before being returned back to the natural cycle.
+All used water is then carefully cleaned and fully purified before being returned back to the natural cycle.

 Off-grid living without the hum of a backup generator — in any weather.

-Our mission has always been to give other self-sufficiency enthusiasts a clear, tested, and honest roadmap to modern off-grid living — no greenwashing, no gatekeeping, just real experience.
+Our mission has always been to give other self-sufficiency enthusiasts a tested, and honest roadmap to modern off-grid living — no greenwashing, no gatekeeping, just real experience.
 It felt only natural to distill all our insights into a book:

-Beyond the detailed book chapters — filled with OUTONOMIA's practical takeaways on off-grid architecture, site prep, power systems, water treatment, heating solutions, construction materials, and more — we’ve gone even deeper.
+Beyond the detailed book chapters — filled with OUTONOMIA's practical takeaways on off grid architecture, site prep, power systems, water treatment, heating solutions, construction materials, and more — we’ve gone even deeper.

 It all started with a beautiful, secluded piece of land that we were lucky enough to buy through a series of fortunate coincidences.
-It was love at first sight — finally, a place to bring our dreams of freedom, family unity, and self-sufficiency to life.
+It was love at first sight — a place to bring our dreams of freedom, family unity, and self-sufficiency to life.

-The land spans about 43,000 sq ft (4,000 m²) — half open meadow, half forest, no grid.
+Our land spans about 43,000 sq ft (4,000 m²) — half open meadow, half forest, no grid.
 It’s south-facing, ideally exposed to sunlight, and lies outside any environmentally protected zones — something we were mindful of from the very beginning.

 The surrounding area is dotted with abandoned farmsteads, long-forgotten villages, and a handful of scattered cabins.
 This was the place.
 And right here, we decided to build OUTONOMIA.
+You can find it on the map [here].

-It quickly became clear that truly comprehensive and comfortable solutions for modern off-grid projects — especially the selection, integration, and control of individual technologies — are still quite rare, and remain a major challenge for most mainstream architects, engineers, and construction companies.
+It quickly became clear that truly comprehensive and comfortable solutions for modern off grid projects — especially the selection, integration, and control of individual technologies — are still quite rare, and remain a major challenge for most mainstream architects, engineers, and construction companies.

 A special occasion: Team OUTONOMIA in one room.